tjch-o/the-odin-project/odin-etch-a-sketch/README.md

 What I have learnt from this project:
 - using CSS Grid for the first time
 - more practice with manipulating the DOM and events (using mouseover)
-- using different types of buttons such as the colour picker and range slider which accepts user input
+- using different types of buttons such as the colour picker and range slider to handle user input
+- storing user input which would then be used to run particular functions when an event is triggered
 - (not particularly coding related) the process of deciding what extra functionality I should add to my website to improve user experience